TajaKuzman/Parlamint-translation/README.md

 		2. corrected text is saved as: results/{lang_code}/ParlaMint-{lang_code}-final-dataframe.csv
 	- if the analysis of most common substitutions reveals that it is better not to do the substitutions:
 		- save the translations without the substitutions as the "new-translations" in the final file (in analyse_results.ipynb)
-		- in 5-create-conllu.py, add the language code to the exceptions in line 108
+		- in 5-create-conllu.py, add the language code to the exceptions in line 108 (add it also to the file  `9-translate-additional-files.py` in lines 681 and 786)
 5. Linguistically process translation and create final CONLL-u files: `CUDA_VISIBLE_DEVICES=2 nohup python 5-create-conllu.py "IS" > logs/IS/create_conllu.md &`
-6. If the statistics for the corpus showed in to_conllu.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6-add-empty-files.py "SE" > logs/SE/add_missing_files.md &`
+6. If the statistics for the corpus in to_conllu.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6-add-empty-files.py "SE" > logs/SE/add_missing_files.md &`
-7. Send to new tantra: scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/.
+7. Send to partners: `scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/`.
 8. Note translation: `CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation.py "IS" "is" > logs/IS/translate_notes_final.md &`
+	- This code uses the TEI files.
+If you want to use TEI.ana files, use the following code:
+`CUDA_VISIBLE_DEVICES=0 nohup python 7-note-translation-TEI.ana.py "IS" "is" > logs/IS/translate_notes_final_ana.md &` (The code saves the notes as: ParlaMint-IS.notes.translated.ana.tsv)
+9. Analyse notes in `8-inspect-and-finalize-notes.ipynb` and delete any notes, written in non-target language.
+10. Send the notes to partners: `scp -r Note-translation/Final-data-CSV/ParlaMint-NL.notes.translated.tsv machine_address:~/Notes-translated`

-If the corpus consists of two languages (indicated by lang code at the end of each file, e.g., `-ru.conllu`), first check if they can be both translated well with the same MT system.
+If the corpus consists of two languages (indicated by lang. code at the end of each file, e.g., `-ru.conllu`), first check if they can be both translated well with the same MT system.
 In that case, process it as usual.
 If not:
 - perform the 1. step as usual
 - then separate the df into two dfs in `analyse_results.ipynb` (section Creating 2 datasets in case of bilingual corpora), they will be named for instance `ParlaMint-BE-fr-extracted-source-data.csv` and `ParlaMint-BE-nl-extracted-source-data.csv`
 - continue with next steps, but process each file separately by using "BE-fr" and "BE-nl" as the argument instead of BE
 - if there are any files missing from the df (because they are empty), use the step 6, but here use "BE" (without lang suffix) as the argument, and add this as an exception to line 19 in `6-add-empty-files.py`.
+- for note translation, first add the dictionary of lang and opus codes to line 23 in *7-note-translation-bilingual.py*.
+Then, use the following code: `CUDA_VISIBLE_DEVICES=2 nohup python 7-note-translation-bilingual.py "BE" > logs/BE/translate_notes_final.md &`

+Corpora with more than one language:
+- Parlamint-BE (Belgian), which has nl + fr.
+This is marked on the segments in the TEI, and we produce two sets of CoNLL-U files for them.
+- ParlaMint-NO (Norwegian) also has two languages in TEI (Bokmal and Nynorsk), but these are processed with the same model (because the model performs well on both languages), so they have just one CoNLL-U set.
+We did the same with Ukrainian and Catalan corpus.

+If you need to translate just a couple of additional files:
+1. Rename the folder with all the files in Source-data to ParlaMint-AT.conllu.main.
+Create a new folder ParlaMint-AT.conllu/ParlaMint-AT.conllu from which we will process additional files (save the files there).
+2. Repeat the steps as when translating the entire corpus with the following code:
+ `CUDA_VISIBLE_DEVICES=1 nohup python 9-translate-additional-files.py "DK" "da" > logs/DK/process_additional_files.md &`
+3. If the statistics for the corpus in process_additional_files.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6.2-add-empty-files-additional.py "SE" > logs/SE/add_missing_files.md &`
+4. Send to partners: `scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/`.
+5. We haven't considered translating notes for additional files yet.

+The code aligns the words based on the prior file created from the main corpus (which is much larger and thus ensures better alignment).
+The additional files are saved in the same folder as the original main corpus, so if there were any files with the same name, they overwrite them.

 ## Workflow

 1. Extract information from the CONLL-U
-2. Translate
+2. Translate with OPUS-MT
 3. Tokenize English translations with Stanza
-4. Word alignment, get information on NE annotations for each translated word from the source annotations
+4. Word alignment with Eflomal, get information on NE annotations for each translated word from the source annotations
-5. Linguistically process English translation with Stanza (lemmas, POS, ner)
+5. Linguistically process English translation with Stanza (lemmas, POS, NER)
 6. Parse CONLL-u file and add additional information (sentence ids, alignments in both directions, source text, SpaceAfter information)

 More details: